 The most important dysfunctional method for risk evaluation is the HAZOP study.
-It is frequently utilized by petrochemical and chemical industries because it takes into account the product flow via the limit batteries of every manufacturing plant.
-The plant is organized into nodes and streams in HAZOP, with all strategic equipment and portions considered nodes.
+It is frequently utilized by petrochemical and chemical industries because it considers the product flow via the limit batteries of every manufacturing plant.
+The plant is organized into nodes and streams in HAZOP, with all strategic equipment and portions of considered nodes.